Kate gets the measure of guardsman’s uniform on visit to textile mill

 Kate visited Yorkshire manufacturer AW Hainsworth and was given a guided tour of the business, from yarn to fabric, at the firm which has a close association with her family.

-The company, based in the small town of Pudsey, makes textiles for a range of clients from fashion houses like Gucci, woven felt for Steinway pianos to the red tunics worn by guardsmen, and bought a woollen manufacturer from the princess’s great grandparents in the 1950s.
+The company, based in the small town of Pudsey, makes textiles for a range of clients, from fashion houses like Gucci and woven felt for Steinway pianos to the red tunics worn by guardsmen, and bought a woollen manufacturer from the princess’s family in the 1950s.

 Amanda McLaren, AW Hainsworth’s managing director, said after the visit: “Her love for textiles was clearly there.